For people with persistent lung problems or arthritis due to a Chlamydia co-infection

 After taking one or more of the herbs listed above with anti-biofilm, toxin clearing and immune modulating herbs, several Lyme patients co-infected with Chlamydia have reported decreased joint pain, increased energy, increased breathing capacity, and greater mental clarity in as little as a few weeks.
 The right combination of herbs can help reduce stubborn Chlamydia symptoms.

-Just like throwing out the dented cans of food from your pantry, the proper combination of herbs can help you to eliminate a lurking Chlamydia infection.
+Just like throwing out the dented cans of food from your pantry, the proper combination of herbs may help you to eliminate a lurking Chlamydia infection.
 Since some of these herbs come with cautions on their use, work with a Lyme literate herbalist to develop a proper, safe, and effective herbal strategy for your condition.

 1. Facco F, Grazi G, Bonassi S, Magnani M, Di Pietro P. Chlamydial and rickettsial transmission through tick bite in children.
 Lancet.
 1992 Apr 18;339(8799):992-3. https://www.ncbi.nlm.nih.gov/pubmed/1348825